-Your expectations are too high if you expect your puppy to be able to get it in one training session.
-Not only does this set yourself up for failure, but you and your dog will also likely be frustrated by the end and less likely to want to try again later.
+Your expectations are too high if you expect your dog to be able to get it in one training session.
+Not only does this set you up for failure, but you and your dog will also likely be frustrated by the end and less likely to want to try again later.

-Behaviors take time to learn; your puppy will learn faster with short sessions and positive repetitions.
+Behaviors take time to learn; your dog will learn faster with short sessions and positive repetitions.

-Watch this video to see Mary Berry practice Leave It and a Sit-Stay at the door in short training sessions:
+Watch this video to see Preventive Vet pup, Mary Berry, practice Leave It and a Sit-Stay at the door in short training sessions:

 More Training Resources for Puppies: